-Figure 4.
-Vessel structural features in a Chardonnay stem inoculated with the PBS negative control.
+Figure 4: Early time point observations in Chardonnay xylem: Vessel structural features in a Chardonnay stem inoculated with the PBS negative control.
 A. Transverse section of secondary xylem showing absence of vascular occlusion in the vessels.
 B. Tangential longitudinal section of secondary xylem, showing three transected vessels that have intact vessel-parenchyma PMs and do not contain vascular occlusions.

-Figure 5.
-Vessel structural features in a Chardonnay stem inoculated with wild type Xf (Temecula 1).
+Figure 5: Early time point observations in Chardonnay xylem: Vessel structural features in a Chardonnay stem inoculated with wild-type Temecula 1.
 A. Transverse section of secondary xylem showing absence of vascular occlusion in the vessels.
 B. Tangential longitudinal section of secondary xylem.
 Vessels do not contain vascular occlusions.
 C. A transected vessel, showing oval vessel-parenchyma pit pairs and intact PMs (short arrows) and scalariform intervessel pit pairs (long arrows).
 D. Broken intervessel PMs.

-Figure 6.
-Vessel structural features in a Chardonnay stem inoculated with $\Delta engXCA1$ Xf.
+Figure 6: Early time point observations in Chardonnay xylem: Vessel structural features in a Chardonnay stem inoculated with $\Delta engXCAI$ .
 A. Transverse section of secondary xylem.
 Most vessels have empty lumens but few vessels are filled with tyloses (arrow).
 B. Tangential longitudinal section of secondary xylem, showing a transected vessel with developing tyloses inside.
 C. Scalariform intervessel pit pairs in a vessel lateral wall.
 D. Enlargement of several intervessel pit pairs in a vessel lateral wall.
-Broken intervessel PMs (long arrows) are seen from a pit aperture and Xf cells (short arrows) are present on the lateral wall.
+Broken intervessel PMs (long arrows) are seen from a pit aperture and $\Delta engXCAI$ cells (short arrows) are present on the lateral wall.

-Figure 7.
-Vessel structural features in a Chardonnay stem inoculated with $\Delta pglA$ Xf.
+Figure 7: Vessel structural features in a Chardonnay stem inoculated with $\Delta pglA$ .
 A. Transverse section of secondary xylem.
 All the vessels are free of vascular occlusions.
 B. Tangential longitudinal section of secondary xylem, showing several transected vessels without vascular occlusion.
 C. Surface view of a vessel's lateral wall.
 Whole intervessel PMs are visible after removal of secondary wall borders of intervessel pits.
 Intervessel PMs are intact and they are horizontally elongated and have a ladder-like arrangement along the vessel axial direction.